Skip to main content

 Scrum is a team performance framework by Jeff Sutherland – a new way of thinking and working – that delivers more results, at higher quality, and at lower cost.
 When well-implemented, teams can see productivity improvements of up to 800%.
 Although it has its origins in software development, Scrum has since been proven to transform team results in various domains.
-In this Scrum summary, we’ll explain what is Scrum, and how you can use it to improve team performance, transform how you think and work to achieve flow and your higher purpose.
+In this free Scrum summary, you’ll learn what is Scrum, and how you can use it to improve team performance, transform how you think and work to achieve flow and your higher purpose.

 Scrum was created by author Jeff Sutherland with Ken Schwaber in 1993.
 At that point, it was a drastic change from the typical top-down project management approach.
 Since then, it has become the default way that tech companies (including Google, Amazon and Facebook) use to create software and products.
 It has also been adopted successfully in non-tech industries, education, the government etc. The book covers the history and origins of Scrum, an overview of how Scrum works, and why you should use it to revolutionize your business.